-illic Hall is a self-described trade union activist, community activist and feminist.
+illie Hall is a self-described trade union activist, community activist and feminist.

 She is an OPEIU International Vice President and has been the President of the Metro-Detroit Chapter of the Coalition of Labor Union Women since 1990.
-She also is Vice President of the American Civil Liberties Union (ACLU); an executive board member of the International UAW Federal Credit Union; a member of the Michigan Alliance to Strengthen Social Security and Medicare: the Michigan Democratic Party; the Michigan Pay Equity Network (PEN): the Zeta Amicae Auxiliary-Kappa Rho Zeta Chapter, Metro-Detroit; and a life member of the NAACP.
+She also is Vice President of the American Civil Liberties Union (ACLU); an executive board member of the International UAW Federal Credit Union: a member of the Michigan Alliance to

+Strengthen Social Security and Medicare; the Michigan Democratic Party; the Michigan Pay Equity Network (PEN): the Zeta Amicae Auxiliary-Kappa Rho Zeta Chapter, Metro-Detroit; and a life member of the NAACP.

 Hall is a Past President and Recording Secretary of OPEIU, Local 494.
 She has been employed since 1977 as a secretary at the International Union, UAW Headquarters in Detroit, currently working in the UAW Health and Safety Department.
-She is the mother of three children and the grandmother of six grandchildren.
+She is the mother of three children and the grandmother of six oug Hill, Vice President for the Utilities Group at Local 378 in British Columbia, has been appointed OPEIU International Vice President for Region VIII.